 Near Bainbridge in Ross County, Ohio — The American Midwest (Great Lakes)

-Erected 1936 by Nathaniel Massie Chapter of the Daughters of the American Revolution.
+Erected 1938 by Ohio Society, Daughters of the American Colonists.

 Also see . . .

-2. Nathaniel Massie and the Paint Creek Fight of 1795.
-Blog discusses the fight at Reeves' Crossing.
-(Submitted on May 16, 2012, by Jamie Abel of Westerville, Ohio.)
+1. Nathaniel Massie and the Paint Creek Fight of 1795.
+Blog discusses the nearby fight at Reeves' Crossing.
+(Submitted on August 6, 2012, by Jamie Abel of Westerville, Ohio.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 16, 2012, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 464 times since then and 33 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on May 16, 2012, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 6, 2012, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 675 times since then and 36 times this year.
+Photos: 1, 2, 3, 4. submitted on August 6, 2012, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.